vishwendra04/CODECRAFT_SD_04/README.md

 # Sudoku Solver

 **Sudoku Solver** is an algorithmic project based on **Backtracking Algorithm**.
-This projects shows a **visual representation** of the working of backtracking algorithm which is used to solve a Sudoku Puzzle.
+This projects shows a **visual representation** of the working of backtracking algorithm which is used to solve a Sudoku Puzzle
-## Live Link of Project